rku/hwprak-vns/README.md

 * `run`

-  Start executation from the current position of the program counter.
+  Start execution from current position of the program counter.

 * `step`